tsdima/kex/README.md

 # How to use kex

-Make sure you have followed files in your home folder:
+Make sure you have placed followed files in your home folder:

  - ~/.kex/[char.mt][3]
  - ~/.kex/[charUni.mt][4]